ory/sdk/clients/client/go/docs/Project.md

 ### NewProject

-`func NewProject(id string, name string, revisionId string, services ProjectServices, slug string, state string, ) *Project`
+`func NewProject(corsAdmin CORS, corsPublic CORS, id string, name string, revisionId string, services ProjectServices, slug string, state string, ) *Project`

 NewProject instantiates a new Project object
 This constructor will assign default values to properties that have it defined,